Consulting & Conservation Guidance

-Companies can improve the aesthetics of office buildings or facility entrances, save money on mowing and provide essential native habitat for wildlife with help from Lake Katherine.
-Our staff can assess the property and provide step-by-step guidance on how to install suitable enhancements such as native landscaping, pollinator gardens and native meadows.
-If the surrounding area has quality habitat, staff can offer guidance on installing bird boxes, bat houses, bee blocks and even basking logs for turtles if a water source is present.
+With help from Lake Katherine, your organization can improve building or facility entrance aesthetic, save money on landscaping services, and provide essential native habitat for local flora and fauna.
+Our staff can assess your property and provide step-by-step guidance on how to install suitable enhancements such as native landscaping, pollinator gardens, and native meadows.
+If the surrounding plot has quality habitat, our staff can also offer guidance on installing bird boxes, bat houses, bee blocks and even basking logs for turtles if a water source is present.

-Lake Katherine is available to develop a plant lists and strategies for your location.
-Depending on your goals, reports can be prepared on how to implement a pollinator garden, rain garden or other type of natural habitat and can estimate installation cost.
+Lake Katherine is available to develop a list of plants and strategies for your location.
+Depending on your goals, reports and cost estimates can be prepared on how to implement native landscapes, such as a pollinator garden or rain garden.

 - Species lists and planting design starting at $250

 - For more extensive recommendations, step by step guidance reports are available - Cost depends on level of complexity requested, estimates can be provided once needs are understood

 - Lake Katherine's staff assist with installation if schedule permits at a cost of $500 per half day, $1,000 per full day